James Webb Space Telescope: Transit and structural deployment

 On 31 December 2021, the ground team extended the two telescoping "mid booms" from the left and right sides of the observatory.
 The left side deployed in 3 hours and 19 minutes; the right side took 3 hours and 42 minutes.
 Commands to separate and tension the membranes followed between 3 and 4 January and were successful.
 On 5 January 2022, mission control successfully deployed the telescope's secondary mirror, which locked itself into place to a tolerance of about one and a half millimeters.

 The last step of structural deployment was to unfold the wings of the primary mirror.
 Each panel consists of three primary mirror segments and had to be folded to allow the space telescope to be installed in the fairing of the Ariane rocket for the launch of the telescope.
 On 7 January 2022, NASA deployed and locked in place the port-side wing, and on 8 January, the starboard-side mirror wing.
 This successfully completed the structural deployment of the observatory.

 On 24 January 2022, at 2:00 p.m.
-EST, nearly a month after launch, a third and final course correction took place, inserting JWST into its planned halo orbit around the Sun–Earth L2 point.
+Eastern Standard Time, nearly a month after launch, a third and final course correction took place, inserting Webb into its planned halo orbit around the Sun–Earth L2 point.

-The MIRI instrument has four observing modes—imaging, low-resolution spectroscopy, medium-resolution spectroscopy and coronagraphic imaging. “ On Aug.
+The MIRI instrument has four observing modes – imaging, low-resolution spectroscopy, medium-resolution spectroscopy and coronagraphic imaging.
+"On Aug.
 24, a mechanism that supports medium-resolution spectroscopy (MRS), exhibited what appears to be increased friction during setup for a science observation.
-This mechanism is a grating wheel that allows scientists to select between short, medium, and longer wavelengths when making observations using the MRS mode,” said NASA in a press statement.
+This mechanism is a grating wheel that allows scientists to select between short, medium, and longer wavelengths when making observations using the MRS mode", said NASA in a press statement.